-Loadcase results can be seen in the 🕒 Treeview, and for a nonlinear analysis the load case results for the last solved loading increment are set active by default.
+Loadcase results can be seen in the $\bigcirc$ Treeview, and for a nonlinear analysis the load case results for the last solved loading increment are set active by default.
+A deformed mesh layer is automatically displayed.

-• If present, turn off the Geometry, Mesh, Utilities and Attributes in the P Treeview.
+- If present, turn off the Geometry, Mesh, Utilities and Attributes in the P Treeview. - Double click the View properties control object in the Treeview.
+On the View tab ensure the option to Show only activated elements is selected.
+Click OK